-For the year ended March 31, 2020, the Group determined impairment of assets based on future cash flow forecasts that take into consideration the future trends of the medium- to long-term business environment and the impact of the spread of COVID-19 on business operations.
-As a result of impairment determination, impairment losses of ¥11,275 million are recognized.
+For the year ended March 31, 2020, the Group assessed impairment of assets based on future cash flow forecasts that take into consideration future trends in the medium- to long-term business environment and the impact of the spread of COVID-19 on business operations.
+As a result, impairment losses of ¥11,275 million are recognized.
+The recoverable amount is measured at the value in use or fair value less costs of disposal.
 The fair value measurements are categorized within the Level 3 category of the fair value hierarchy.